SynthstromAudible/DelugeFirmware/docs/community_features.md

 		 - Copying clips to arranger
 		 - Copying audio clips between different tracks

-#### 4.1.2 - Change Row Colour

- - ([#163]) Pressing a clip row + shift & scroll vertically changes the selected row color.
-This is the same shortcut like before when setting the color in the clip view.

 #### 4.1.3 - Catch Notes

  - ([#221]) The normal behavior of the Deluge is to try to keep up with 'in progress' notes when instant switching between clips by playing them late.
 However this leads to glitches with drum clips and other percussive sounds.
 Changing this setting to OFF will prevent this behavior and *not* try to keep up with those notes, leading to smoother instant switching between clips.